 Like many Belgian abbeys, the Cistercians of the Aulne Abbey had been brewing their own beer since the Middle Ages… Badly damaged by French revolutionary troops in 1794, the monastery sadly would close its doors in 1859 when the last monk died.
-Would the secular recipes tradition lost forever, then?
+Would the secular recipes tradition be lost forever?
 Thankfully not: a group of passionate friends decided in 1950 to revive the traditional brewing arts of the abbey.
 Its 5 fantastic beers are well worth a stop.

-- The brewery, set in the abbey's 18th century stables, offers guided tours (tasting included).
+The brewery, set in the abbey's 18th century stables, offers guided tours (tasting included).
 Contact them (a week minimum) in advance to arrange one.

 The perfect place to enjoy a refreshing beer paired with terroir products.
 It even has a view on the Cistercian ruins.

 The tasting room is big enough for 80 seating guests.

 Please check the opening times, booking tips and recommendations with them (either via their website or by contacting them directly) before visiting.
 Remember to check the border and quarantine regulations before travelling.

 Click here to see the list of attractions now reopened.